 Consistent with Saskatchewan’s history, From Left to Right presents a blend of populism, a deeply embedded spirit of independence and personal initiative, coupled with communitarian values and the constant search for a better future.

-“This book makes a serious advance to this field/area of interest—it fills a critical whole in our knowledge of SK politics. ” —James Farney, author of Social Conservatives and Conservative Party Politics in North America
+“This book makes a serious advance to this field/area of interest—it fills a critical hole in our knowledge of Saskatchewan politics.” —James Farney, author of Social Conservatives and Conservative Party Politics in North America